etiennebacher/altdoc/docs/vignettes/get-started.md

 2. From the command palette, select “Live Preview: Start Server”.
 3. When the preview pane opens, navigate to the `docs/` folder.

-## Test
+##### Test

-The code and images in this section are inserted as a demonstration of images in Rmarkdown vignettes.
+The code and images in this subsection are inserted as a demonstration of images in Rmarkdown vignettes.

 ``` r
 with(mtcars, plot(mpg, wt))